ComradeSlyK/odoo-shortcut/README.md

 ```
 (venv) user:~/path/to/odoo_shortcuts$ python3 module_generator.py -m pizza_delivery -r ~/path/to/my/repo
 ```
-3. however, the easiest way to use this tool is to create a bash alias, ie:
+3. However, the easiest way to use this tool is to create a bash alias, ie:
 ```
 # A- add the alias within my .bash_profile
 alias generate_odoo_module='/path/to/odoo_shortcuts/venv/bin/python3 /path/to/odoo_shortcuts/module_generator.py'